View #IACC 2024 Thematic tracks

 Transparency International Australia (TI - Australia), United States Agency for International Development (USAID), Natural Resource Governance Institute (NRGI) and Extractive Industries Transparency Initiative (EITI)

-Transparency International Secretariat (TI-S), Transparency International (TI - EU), Influence Map, Transparency International Brazil (TI - Brazil) and Kick Big Polluters Out
+Transparency International Secretariat (TI-S), Transparency International (TI - EU), Influence Map, Transparency International Brazil (TI – Brazil), Greenpeace, Global Witness

 Meeting the Paris Agreement climate goals will require quadrupling the minerals currently used by clean energy technologies by 2040.
 Corruption could undermine the mining and metals sector’s ability to meet this surging demand responsibly.
 We will discuss the challenges that the government, private sector and CSOs face in seeking to ensure that the energy transition has minimal corruption losses.